Kumaon division: Geography

 The Kumaon region consists of a large Himalayan tract, together with two submontane strips called the Terai and the Bhabar.
 The submontane strips were up to 1850 an almost impenetrable forest, given up to wild animals; but after 1850 the numerous clearings attracted a large population from the hills, who cultivated the rich soil during the hot and cold seasons, returning to the hills in the rains.
 The rest of Kumaon is a maze of mountains, part of the Himalaya range, some of which are among the loftiest known.
 In a tract not more than 225 km in length and 65 km in breadth there are over thirty peaks rising to elevations exceeding 5500 m.

+Brahmashaila is a 5,566-metre-high mountain peak located at 30°47′44″ N, 80°05′21″ E, near Shalshal La in the Kumaon Himalaya.
+Its name combines Brahma, the Hindu creator deity, and the Sanskrit word shaila (“mountain” or “rock”), reflecting its association with the region’s religious and cultural traditions.

+Danta Droni (approx. 5,328 m) is a mountain peak in the Kumaon Himalaya of Uttarakhand, located at 30°58′33″N, 79°51′17″E. The name Danta Droni is derived from the Sanskrit words danta ("tooth" or "tusk") and droni ("valley" or "basin"), referring to the peak's distinctive landform, which is traditionally compared to an elephant's tusk.

+Shivang Parvat is a 6,481-metre peak in the Kumaon sector, situated between the Kungribingri-La and Mangsya-La passes.
+It is associated with Lord Shiva in local religious traditions and is located near India’s northern frontier and historic trans-Himalayan routes.